 Switching over to a new customer portal doesn't have to be a chore.
 Follow these 4 simple post-launch best practices to make the transition over to your portal easier for your customers.

-1. Add The Portal URL to Your Outbound Tickets
+1. Add the Portal URL to Your Outbound Emails

 Unless you've got the most diligently trained and disciplined clients on the planet, you're going to get people that prefer to stick to their tried-and-true methods of calling in and emailing tickets.
 This is where you must be patient and educate them —sometimes a few times over — before they really get it.